London Gateway services: History

 A reserved section of the current service area is a major long-distance coach service interchange.

 Construction

 Its main approaches are those built for an abortive junction 3 of the M1 for a spur (as at junction 2) to link to the A1.

 Planning permission for a Tesla Supercharger, consisting of 32 stalls to be built at the site, was granted on 18 May 2018, but the stalls are yet to open.

 Incidents

 On Friday 19 November 1993 HM Customs and Excise stopped a vehicle at the service area, and found Britain's largest seizure of heroin, worth £30m, under Operation Zarzuela.
-It had been driven from Turkey, and had 200kg of heroin, via the 'Balkan Route'.
+It had been driven from Turkey, and had 200 kg of heroin, via the 'Balkan Route'.

 On 6 September 1997, many people parked at the service station to witness the passing of the funeral hearse of Diana, Princess of Wales on its way along with the M1 from central London to her burial place in Althorp, Northamptonshire.